 You all will have read that Dave Dee is no longer with us.
 But Mickey and Tich and I would just like to carry on the good work that’s always gone down in [studio] number two.

-The remark was included on Anthology 3, along with take 16, although without the orchestration later added by Phil Spector.
+Anthology 3 also contained take 16 of ‘I Me Mine’, although without the orchestration later added by Phil Spector.
 A different mix, also minus the strings and brass but containing edits made by Spector which almost doubled the song’s length, was included on Let It Be… Naked in 2003.

-Take 16 was the best attempt of the day, and onto this the group overdubbed electric piano, electric guitar, lead and backing vocals, a Hammond organ and another acoustic guitar.
+Take 16 was the best take recorded on 3 January, and onto this The Beatles overdubbed electric piano, electric guitar, lead and backing vocals, a Hammond organ and another acoustic guitar.

 With the addition of an orchestra, the repetition was barely noticeable.
-This was recorded on 1 April, and was arranged by Richard Hewson.
+The orchestral musicians were recorded on 1 April 1970, and was arranged by Richard Hewson.

-Ringo Starr played drums, with 27 string and six brass musicians providing the wall of sound which took Harrison’s song from a simple blues waltz into something altogether more elaborate.
+Ringo Starr played drums on the final session, with 27 string and six brass musicians providing the wall of sound which took Harrison’s song from a simple blues waltz into something altogether more elaborate.